 Does buy now pay later affect credit scores?

-Why was I not eligible for buy now pay later?
+Not eligible for buy now pay later?

-It is well worth checking your credit score before you apply for buy now pay later to see if there are any problems you can fix to improve your score.
+It’s well worth checking your credit score before you apply for buy now pay later to see if there are any problems you can fix to improve your score.